garlicservices/bus-bundle/README.md

 #### Querying external related objects (stitchOne)

-Example of query stitching to one another by using stitchOne() method (stitch result will be included as object)
+Example of query stitching to one another by using stitchOne() method (stitched result will be included as an object)

 ```php
 $graphQLService = $this->get(GraphQLService::class);